nstr/rc-inputs/README.md

 :---|:---|:---
 `className` | string | CSS classes of the Select.
 `options` | array of string, or array of objects | In the case of using Objects, the tag requires a field `option` and in this case possible use to className and style.
 It is possible to to put the component in the field `option`.
 Example of the `option` like an Object `{option: <i className="some-class" />}` or `{option: "item 1", className: "some-class", style: {backgroundColor: "red"}}`.
+`listPlaceholder` | string or Object | This item will be shown if the list will be empty.
 `onChange` | function | The function returns selected option.